 What Can You Do to Prevent a UTI?

 Because the urethra in women is typically shorter than in men, it is much simpler for bacteria to make their way to the bladder and cause an infection.
 As a result, women are at a higher risk of UTIs.
-UTIs are also more common in postmenopausal women because low oestrogen levels change vaginal and urethral tissue, which increases the risk of infection.
+UTIs are also more common in postmenopausal women because low estrogen levels change vaginal and urethral tissue, which increases the risk of infection.

 It is always preferable to avoid contracting a UTI rather than simply treating one once it has occurred.